-Unconference = A facilitated, participant-driven event centered on a specific topic.
-This can be conducted face-to-face, online or better yet, both!
+Unconference = A facilitated, participant-driven event centered on a specific topic

 This is not your typical conference.
 An unconference engages participants without a formal agenda.
 Instead an unconference encourages attendees to organize their own agenda and action plans and talking up these achievements.

-We use the unconference approach for Planeta.com’s tentpole events, Responsible Travel Week and Indigenous Peoples Week.
+We use the unconference approach for Planeta.com’s tentpole event: Responsible Travel Week.
 There is some structure, but the content, the substance of the dialogue and conversations is generated by the participants themselves.

 Conferences and Unconferences